Chart Color Schemes

 Bouldercombe is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bouldercombe's dwelling structures, as per the latest Census, were 98.1% houses and 1.9% other dwellings.
+Dwelling structure in Bouldercombe, as evaluated at the latest Census, consisted of 98.1% houses and 1.9% other dwellings.
 In comparison, Non-Metro Qld had 88.5% houses and 11.5% other dwellings.
-Home ownership in Bouldercombe was 46.2%, with mortgaged dwellings at 41.0% and rented ones at 12.8%.
-The median monthly mortgage repayment was $1,550, higher than Non-Metro Qld's average of $1,517.
-Median weekly rent in Bouldercombe was $250, lower than Non-Metro Qld's figure of $300.
-Nationally, Bouldercombe's mortgage repayments were significantly lower at $1,863 and rents substantially below the national average of $375.
+Home ownership in Bouldercombe was at 46.2%, with the rest either mortgaged (41.0%) or rented (12.8%).
+The median monthly mortgage repayment in the area was $1,550, higher than Non-Metro Qld's average of $1,517.
+The median weekly rent figure in Bouldercombe was $250, compared to Non-Metro Qld's $300.
+Nationally, Bouldercombe's mortgage repayments were lower at $1,550 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing